MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-windows.md

 ms.topic: article
-keywords: Node.js, windows 10, native windows, directly on windows ms.localizationpriority: medium ms.date: 09/19/2019
+keywords: Node.js, windows 10, native windows, directly on windows ms.localizationpriority: medium ms.date: 03/30/2021
 ---

-# Set up your Node.js development environment directly on Windows
+# Install NodeJS on Windows

-The following is a step-by-step guide to get you started using Node.js in a native Windows development environment.
+If you are new to developing with Node.js and want to get up and running quickly so that you can learn, follow the steps below to install Node.js directly on Windows.

+> [!NOTE]
+> If you are using Node.js professionally, find performance speed and system call compatibility important, want to run [Docker containers](../docker/overview.md) that leverage Linux workspaces and avoid having to maintain both Linux and Windows build scripts, or just prefer using a Bash command line, then [install Node.js on Windows Subsystem for Linux](./nodejs-on-wsl.md) (more specifically, WSL 2).

 ## Install nvm-windows, node.js, and npm

-There are multiple ways to install Node.js.
+Besides choosing whether to install on Windows or WSL, there are additional choices to make when installing Node.js.
 We recommend using a version manager as versions change very quickly.
-You will likely need to switch between multiple versions based on the needs of different projects you're working on.
+You will likely need to switch between multiple Node.js versions based on the needs of different projects you're working on.
 Node Version Manager, more commonly called nvm, is the most popular way to install multiple versions of Node.js, but is only available for Mac/Linux and not supported on Windows.
 Instead, we will walk through the steps to install nvm-windows and then use it to install Node.js and Node Package Manager (npm).
 There are [alternative version managers](#alternative-version-managers) to consider as well covered in the next section.

 > [!IMPORTANT]
 > It is always recommended to remove any existing installations of Node.js or npm from your operating system before installing a version manager as the different types of installation can lead to strange and confusing conflicts.
 This includes deleting any existing nodejs installation directories (e.g., "C:\Program Files\nodejs") that might remain.
 NVM's generated symlink will not overwrite an existing (even empty) installation directory.
 For help with removing previous installations, see [How to completely remove node.js from Windows](https://stackoverflow.com/questions/20711240/how-to-completely-remove-node-js-from-windows).)